Open Source Your Knowledge, Become a Contributor

 Counter component that we will use as an example.
 This component can be used to store a number of items and increment/decrement it.
 Think of the shopping cart for your favorite e-commerce website.

-Click the Run button below to compile the example and render it:
+Click the Run button below to compile the example given in the file

 After importing the